 So whether you’re really into nightlife or nature hikes or dodgeball or cosplay or laughing at terrible movies (my weird little hobby, in case you’re wondering), you can find someone on the other side of the world who enjoys the same strange things you do!
 More seriously though, meeting up with locals who share your interests means you will get to experience a unique side of your destination that will feel like it was made for you.

-Here’s how you can do it!
+Here’s how you can make friends as a solo traveler!

 Facebook Groups: “Girls Love Travel”